dylan-robins/Peip2-engineering-project/readme.md

 [here](https://www.arduino.cc/en/Guide/HomePage) for more details.

-An Arduino running the provided sketch (or any other valid sketch that communicates in the expected manner with the listener) is required to test the web interface.
+An Arduino running the provided sketch (or any other valid sketch that communicates in the expected manner with the listener) is **NOT** required to test the web interface.
+A dummy listener class is provided to simulate the reception of data.

 ### The web interface